Economy of the European Union: Companies

 Volkswagen is the largest company in the European Union and the largest car manufacturer in the world by revenue.

 The European Union's member states are the birthplace of many of the world's largest leading multinational companies, and home to its global headquarters.
-Among these are distinguished companies ranked first in the world within their industry/sector, like Allianz and AXA, which are the two largest financial service providers in the world by revenue; WPP plc and Publicis which are the world's largest advertising agencies by revenue; Amorim, which is the world's largest cork-processing and cork producer company; ArcelorMittal, which is the largest steel company in the world; Christian Dior SE which is the biggest fashion group in the world and Inditex is the world's second biggest fashion group; Groupe Danone, which has the world leadership in the dairy products market.
+Among these are distinguished companies ranked first in the world within their industry/sector, like Allianz and AXA, which are the two largest financial service providers in the world by revenue; Publicis is one of the world's 'Big Three' advertising companies; Amorim, which is the world's largest cork-processing and cork producer company; ArcelorMittal, which is the largest steel company in the world; Christian Dior SE which is the biggest fashion group in the world and Inditex is the world's second biggest fashion group; Groupe Danone, which has the world leadership in the dairy products market.

+Of the top 500 largest corporations measured by revenue (Fortune Global 500 in 2023), 161 are located in the EU.

+With 30 companies that are part of the world's biggest 500 companies, Germany was in 2023 the most represented in the European Union in the 2023 Fortune Global 500, ahead of France (24 companies) and the Netherlands (10).
+With 62 companies that are part of the world's biggest 2000 companies, France was again in 2023 the most represented in the European Union in the 2023 Forbes Global 2000, ahead of Germany (50 companies) and Italy (28).

-Anheuser-Busch InBev is the largest beer company in the world; L'Oréal Group, which is the world's largest cosmetics and beauty company; LVMH, which is the world's largest luxury goods conglomerate; Nokia Corporation, which was the world's largest manufacturer of mobile telephones; Shell plc, Électricité de France, Uniper, TotalEnergies, Eni which are one of the largest energy corporations in the world; and Stora Enso, which is the world's largest pulp and paper manufacturer in terms of production capacity, in terms of banking and finance the EU has some of the world's largest notably BNP Paribas, HSBC, Crédit Agricole, Grupo Santander, Société Générale, Deutsche Bank, Sparkassen-Finanzgruppe and Groupe BPCE, the largest bank in Europe in terms of Market Capitalisation and assets.
+Anheuser-Busch InBev is the largest beer company in the world; L'Oréal Group, which is the world's largest cosmetics and beauty company; LVMH, which is the world's largest luxury goods conglomerate; Nokia Corporation, which was the world's largest manufacturer of mobile telephones; Électricité de France, Uniper, TotalEnergies, Eni which are some of the largest energy corporations in the world; and Stora Enso, which is the world's largest pulp and paper manufacturer in terms of production capacity, in terms of banking and finance the EU has some of the world's largest notably BNP Paribas, HSBC, Crédit Agricole, Grupo Santander, Société Générale, Deutsche Bank, Sparkassen-Finanzgruppe and Groupe BPCE, the largest bank in Europe in terms of Market Capitalisation and assets.

 Many other European companies rank among the world's largest companies in terms of turnover, profit, market share, number of employees or other major indicators.
 A considerable number of EU-based companies are ranked among the world's top-ten within their sector of activity.